mediaexmachina/mediadeepa/src/main/resources/doc/en/single-export.md

 Will produce an `audio-loudness` graphic file on `/home/me/lufs.png` file.

-For information, `graphic` export format files has *no extention*.
+For information, `graphic` export format files has *no extension*.
 By default, it export **PNG** files.
 Change this with `--graphic-jpg`.

-Here the full avaliable internal files that you can use (CSV FR format can't be selected):
+Here the full available internal files that you can use (CSV FR format can't be selected):